GEORGIA’S NEW STATUTORY POWER OF ATTORNEY BECOMES LAW JULY 1, 2017: WHAT YOU NEED TO KNOW

 In recent years agents attempting to use POAs for the principal have been met with increasing resistance from certain third parties— in the author’s experience, this resistance has largely come from banks and other financial institutions.
 Banks and financial institutions have become so risk/liability averse that they have simply refused to follow the instructions of an agent under POA.
 The result is that clients who thought that they had completed thorough, thoughtful estate planning were left in sometimes dire circumstances and their agents were left unable to access or use their finances for the principal’s benefit.

 Under pre-July 1, 2017 law, third parties could not be forced to accept the POA because, under theories of contract law, the third party was not a party to the contract—the POA was only between the principal and agent.
-Until the old law, there was very little, if any, recourse if a third party, such as a bank, refused to accept a POA.
+Under the old law, there was very little, if any, recourse if a third party, such as a bank, refused to accept a POA.

 The new statute provides significant protections for the third parties by providing that any person/entity may rely upon the validity of the POA unless that person has actual knowledge that the POA has been is invalid or has been terminated.